LShahmiri/Python_Projects/README.md

 ### Matrix Multiplication:
     A program that takes in two matrices as input and performs matrix multiplication.
 The program should print out the resulting matrix.

+### A program that checks whether a given string is a palindrome or not.
+The program should use a list to store the characters in the string